 If your account has not received a contribution or rollover for nine months, we’ll write to ask you to either make a contribution or opt in to keep your insurance if you want to stay covered.
 We’ll also send you reminders at 12 and 15 months.
 If you don’t opt in or make a contribution within 16 months, your insurance cover will be cancelled.

-From 1 August 2020, your income protection cover will cease while you are stood down.
+Your income protection cover will cease while you are stood down.

 Divisions 1, 2, 3